MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ## Meeting policy settings - Meeting reactions

-The AllowMeetingReactions setting can only be applied using PowerShell.
-There is no option to toggle AllowMeetingReactions on or off from the Teams admin center.

-Meeting reactions are Off by default.
+This is a per-user policy.
+Meeting reactions are On by default.
 Turning off reactions for a user doesn't mean that a user can't use reactions in meetings they schedule.
 The meeting organizer can still turn on reactions from the meeting option page, regardless of the default setting.

+You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
+Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and assign it to users.

+Additionally, you can create or edit this policy in the Teams admin center.

 ## Related topics